 Online Cohort

-Students who attend full-time take 12 credit hours each semester and will complete the program in five consecutive semesters (as long as the Program of Study is followed).
-Courses are offered via Zoom in the evenings with some courses being offered fully online through Canvas.
-Students are required to complete a weeklong residency during the summer semester to practice clinical skills.
+Courses are offered via live virtual classroom in the evenings with some courses being offered fully online through Canvas.
+Students are required to complete a weeklong residency in-person, on-campus, during the summer semester to practice clinical skills.